 Saturday, March 31st, music for the Annual Hat Ladies Parade, 10am-11am, Broad Street, Charleston, free//

-Friday, April 6th The V-Tones in Beaufort for private party, 6-9pm//
+Friday, April 6th The V-Tones in Beaufort for street festival, 6-9pm//

 Sunday, April 8th, The V-Tones of Charleston at the Bee Expo! noon-3pm, Cinnebaree, free//

 Thursday, April 12th, She Goes He Goes on the Pourhouse Deck, 6-9pm, free//

 Friday, April 13th, The Amazing Mittens at the Summit House on Daniel Island, 4pm, private//